CloudChaoszero/CloudChaoszero.github.io/_posts/2021-01-01-Five-Year-Roadmap.md

 That being said, to give more than I've taken away from the San Francisco community, I need to contribute more time than my skills.
 Moreover, how can I lead by example both in the subcommunities that I interact with?

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">🧵 With many of the Valley’s richest companies fleeing the Bay mid-pandemic, I feel compelled to speak out.
+There’s no question that California is imperfect.
+The cost of living, taxes and policies, among other things, make it difficult for lots of people to succeed here.
+(1/9)</p>&mdash; Jeff Lawson (@jeffiel) <a href="https://twitter.com/jeffiel/status/1339996375581396999?ref_src=twsrc%5Etfw">December 18, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ### 1.2 Share The Codes

 This section can be summarized in the following: